wboayue/umbra/README.md

 ## Architecture

-The solution consist of 3 components.
-An EventStream, a Scheduler and the control loop.
+The solution consists of three components:

-The EventStream reads from stdin and generate a stream of events for each time step until there are no longer pending actuation.
-Events always contain a time step and may contain an Actuation or cancel command.
+- **EventStream**: Reads from stdin and generates a stream of events for each time step until there is no pending actuation.
+Events always contain a time step and may contain an actuation or cancel command.

-The Scheduler processes actuation and cancel commands and fire actuation commands for the given timestep.
+- **Scheduler**: Processes actuation and cancel commands and fires actuations for the given time step.

-The main control loop ties every things together.
-Instantiating the eventsteam and scheduler, pulling events from the stream and forwarding them to the scheduler.
+- **Main control loop**: Ties everything together by instantiating the EventStream and Scheduler, pulling events from the stream, and forwarding them to the Scheduler.